nopnop2002/Arduino-STM32-8bitTFT/README.md

 (\*1)
 You can change to other PB pin.
 To change the pin, change Arduino-STM32-8bitTFT.h.
 Some boards assign PB3 and PB4 to the JTAG debug port by default.
-Therefore, PB3 and PB4 may not be available for some boards.
+Therefore, depending on the board, PB3 and PB4 may not be available as GPIO.
-These are controlled using LL_GPIO_WriteOutputPort().
+These GPIO are controlled using LL_GPIO_WriteOutputPort().

 ```
 #define TFT_RD         LL_GPIO_PIN_0 // PB0